JezerM/web-greeter/mds/README.md

 This is a try to update the [Antergos web-greeter](https://github.com/Antergos/web-greeter), following what they left.

+This documentation works for [web-greeter](https://github.com/JezerM/web-greeter) and [nody-greeter](https://github.com/JezerM/nody-greeter) as well.

 ## Features

 - Create themes with HTML, CSS and JavaScript!